 2. Tell the local newspaper about an employee’s good deed

-Everyone enjoys a “feel good” story about an employee who went above and beyond at work or demonstrated kindness on the job.
-It gives much-deserved public recognition to the employee, plus it’s great PR for your company.
-One recent example?
-A cashier who covered the cost of a customer’s groceries after a big snowstorm, as covered by a newspaper in Minnesota.
-(Find more in our blog post on “4 Inspiring Stories of Workplace Kindness.”)
+Share a feel-good story about an employee who went above and beyond at work or demonstrated kindness on the job.
+It gives much-deserved public recognition to the employee and is great PR for your company.
+(Find examples in our blog post on “4 Inspiring Stories of Workplace Kindness.”)